vistadataproject/documents/README.md

 __Why?__

-> Currently VA has 130 VISTA systems in production, each of which has a unique, silod database that cannot share any computable data across or between any of the other VISTA systems.
-Because veterans receive care at multiple facilities, and because VA needs to national approach to veteran care, these VISTA systems need to be functionally integrated to support computable transations across all VISTA systems in a national, standardized approach.
+> Currently each of VA's 130 VISTA systems has a unique database and data model, and therefore cannot share any computable data across or between any of the other VISTA systems.
+Because veterans receive care at multiple facilities, and because VA needs to nationally coordinated approach to veteran care, these VISTA systems need to be functionally integrated as a single, national system.
 In addition, in order to support the needs of  veterans and clinicians in today's web-oriented world, VA needs to create web-based clients and services based on VISTA data.

 > __VA therefore needs a single, consistent, web-standard mechanism for real-time read-write transactions to all of the 130 local, unique VISTA systems as if they were only one, national master VISTA system__.
 This reduces the complexity of development, deployment, and maintenance for any new nationwide data service from any of the 130 distinct local VISTA systems to that of only one standardized computable Master VISTA system.